DavidTello1/Development/README.md

 ### Disclosure
 We do not own any of the sprites or tilesets presented in this game.

--Player Texture: Stephen "Redshrike" Challener https://opengameart.org/content/16x16-16x24-32x32-rpg-enemies-updated
+-Player Texture: The Legendary Starfy 4 https://www.spriters-resource.com/ds_dsi/thelegendarystarfy4/sheet/13166/
 -Tileset: New Super Mario Bros https://www.spriters-resource.com/ds_dsi/newsupermariobros/sheet/8415/
 -Background: New Super Mario Bros https://www.spriters-resource.com/ds_dsi/newsupermariobros/sheet/26066/